Model-robust and efficient covariate adjustment for cluster-randomized experiments: Notation, estimands, and assumptions

 Assumption \ref{asp:super}(a) implies that the data vectors from different clusters are independent, while the outcomes and covariates in the same cluster can be arbitrarily correlated.
 Assumption \ref{asp:super}(b)-(c) formalize the condition that $W_1, \ldots, W_m$ are marginally identically distributed according to a mixture distribution, $\mathcal{P}^{W\mid N} \times\mathcal{P}^{N}$.
-This technical condition is useful for handling the varying dimension of $W_i$ across clusters.
-Assumption \ref{asp:rand} holds under cluster randomization.
-Given Assumptions \ref{asp:super}-\ref{asp:rand}, the expectation on $(W_i,A_i)$ is taken with respect to $\mathcal{P}^{W\mid N} \times\mathcal{P}^{N}\times\mathcal{P}^{A}$.
+This technical condition is useful for handling the varying dimension of $W_i$ across clusters. {Assumption \ref{asp:rand} describes the simple cluster randomization design, which we use as a starting place to present our main results.
+In Sections 3 and 4, we also discuss how our results can be applied to stratified cluster randomization \citep{Zelen1974} and biased-coin cluster randomization \citep{Efron1971}, which are two typical restricted cluster randomization schemes.} Given Assumptions \ref{asp:super}-\ref{asp:rand}, the expectation on $(W_i,A_i)$ is taken with respect to $\mathcal{P}^{W\mid N} \times\mathcal{P}^{N}\times\mathcal{P}^{A}$.
 Assumption \ref{asp: sampling} implies that the number of sampled individuals can depend on the assignment $A$ and cluster characteristics (source population size $N$ and cluster covariates $C$), but the sampling process is completely random given the number of sampled individuals and the source population size.
 This assumption relaxes the setting of \cite{bugni2022inference} to allow for arm-specific sampling.
-Important special cases of Assumptions \ref{asp: sampling} include full enrollment (or focusing on the population of sampled individuals) such that $M(a) = N$; random sampling with an arm-specific fixed size such that $M(a) = m_a$ for some integer $m_a \le N$; and independent cluster-specific sampling such that each $S_{ij}(a)$ is independently determined by flipping a cluster-specific coin.
+Important special cases of Assumptions \ref{asp: sampling} include full enrollment (or focusing on the population of sampled individuals) such that $M(a) = N$; random sampling with an arm-specific sample size such that $M(a) = m_a$ for some integer $m_a \le N$; and independent cluster-specific sampling such that each $S_{ij}(a)$ is independently determined by flipping a cluster-specific coin.
 Assumption \ref{asp: sampling} can be violated when sampling additionally depends on individual-level covariates, which are generally unobserved for nonparticipants.
 This sampling mechanism leads to post-randomization selection bias \citep{li2022clarifying}, and we leave this form of selection bias for separate work.

 We define the class of cluster-average treatment effect ($\Delta_C$) and individual-average treatment effect ($\Delta_I$) estimands as

 where $f$ is a pre-specified smooth function determining the scale of effect measure and, for $a = 0,1$,